meganlavengood/musi215/docs/syllabus.md

 * March 13–17: Spring break
 * May 4 (last class): Song performances
 * Wed, May 1<br/>Finals week: [Songwriting project due](https://gmuedu-my.sharepoint.com/:b:/g/personal/mlavengo_gmu_edu/Ecu9DjxumaJHlsIwz8b-Pl4BVglynGzMpofEH-p44X7Zdg?e=yj2nXD)
-* May 8: Deadline for all projects to be eligible for revisions
 * May 12: **Hard deadline** for submitting any coursework

 Mason Policies